 Irish: Lá na nAthaireacha faoi shona daoibh

 German: Alles Gute zum Vatertag! or Frohen Vatertag!

 Slovak: Všetko najlepšie ku dňu otcov

 At K International, our team of linguists, designers and bilingual copywriters are here to help.
-Check out the services we offer and feel free to contact us!
+Check out our language translation services and feel free to contact us anytime about anything.